Debunking Social Security Misconceptions

 - Tap into tax efficiency.

 There are a number of tax-efficient investment strategies you can employ, and tax-loss harvesting is a good option.
 This allows you to offset gains with losses to minimize your tax liability by selling investments that are down in value to offset profit from other investments.
-There are rules and exceptions, so have your TFG Financial Advisor guide you.
+There are rules and exceptions, so have your Aureum Financial Advisor guide you.

 Reach Out to Us: Concerned investors can ease their worry during market turbulence by understanding asset allocation, diversification, cash flow needs, and risk tolerance before making any changes to their portfolio.
-Talk with a TFG Financial Advisor about revisiting their financial goals or asset allocation.
+Talk with an Aureum Financial Advisor about revisiting financial goals or asset allocation.
 Every investment includes risk; an advisor can educate you about strategies to minimize risk and tax, how to set up a portfolio from a long term perspective, and what makes sense in regards to your unique situation.
 Call 561-209-1120 to set up an appointment today.

 Site Map:

-TFG Financial Advisors, LLC, is registered as an investment adviser with the SEC.
+Aureum Wealth Management, LLC, is registered as an investment adviser with the SEC.
 Registration is not an endorsement of the firm by securities regulators and does not mean the adviser has achieved a specific level of skill or ability.
 The firm is not engaged in the practice of law or accounting.
 All expressions of opinion reflect the judgment of the authors on the date of publication and may change in response to market conditions.
 You should consult with a professional advisor before implementing any strategies discussed.
 Content should not be viewed as an offer to buy or sell any of the securities mentioned or as legal or tax advice.
 It is not affiliated with or endorsed by the Social Security Administration or Medicare.
 You should always consult an attorney or tax professional regarding your specific legal or tax situation.
 Tax rules and regulations are subject to change at any time.
 All investment and insurance strategies have the potential for profit or loss.
 Information presented is believed to be current.
 Photos and videos are used for the singular purpose of enhancing the website.
 None of them are photographs of current or former clients.
 Hyperlinks on this website are provided as a convenience.
 We cannot be held responsible for information, services or products found on websites linked to ours.

 Savvy Financial Strategies for Your Sixties